AndreasLill/rust-integration-services/src/sftp/examples.md

 # SftpReceiver

 Download all files from `127.0.0.1:22` user remote directory `upload` and delete files after successful download.
-Using `on_event` callback to print on download start and success.
 That way files can be processed asyncronously without blocking other downloads.

 ``` rust